 First year modules

-The key second year module for zoologists is Animal Sensory Systems, Neurobiology and Behaviour; this module takes an evolutionary and comparative approach to the study of animal behaviour and its underlying mechanistic control by the nervous system.
+The key second year module for zoologists is Animal Biology; this module takes an evolutionary and comparative approach to the study of animal behaviour and its underlying mechanistic control by the nervous system.
 You choose 4 other optional modules from the list below: Ecology, Cell and Developmental Biology and a field course, particularly Adaptations to Aquatic Environments, are good choices for a zoologist.

 Second year modules

 Animal Biology - This module explores how the central nervous system translates sensory stimuli to behaviour.
 Topics include comparative neurobiology, biological timekeeping, sensory biology, learning and behaviour and others.